What is safeguarding?

 Mrs Emily Brown (Head Teacher and Designated Safeguarding Lead)

-Mrs Joanne Richardson (Senior Teacher and Deputy Designated Safeguarding Lead)
+Mrs Joanne Richardson (Assistant Head Teacher and Deputy Designated Safeguarding Lead)

 In the unlikely event that you cannot contact any of the DSLs above, please contact school as and to speak with the Chair of Governors regarding a safeguarding issue.
 All information will be treated in the strictest confidence.